-1 Upgrading short read animal genome assemblies to chromosome level using 2 comparative genomics and a universal probe set 3 Joana Damas^{1}, Rebecca O'Connor^{2}, Marta Farré1, Vasileios Panagiotis E. Lenis3, Henry J. 4 Martell2, Anjali Mandawala^{2,4}, Katie Fowler4, Sunitha Joseph2, Martin T. Swain3, Darren K. 5 Griffin2, Denis M. Larkin1 6 7 8 1Department of Comparative Biomedical Sciences, Royal Veterinary College, Royal College 9 Street, University of London, London, NW1 0TU, UK 10 2School of Biosciences, University of Kent, Canterbury, CT2 7NY, UK 11 3Institute of Biological, Environmental and Rural Sciences, Aberystwyth University, 12 Aberystwyth, SY23 3DA, UK 13 4School of Human and Life Sciences, Canterbury Christ Church University, Canterbury, CT1 14 1QU, UK 15 16 17 Joint first authors 18 Joint last authors 19 20 §Corresponding author: Denis M. Larkin, Department of Comparative Biomedical Sciences, 21 Royal Veterinary College, Royal College Street, NW1 0TU, London, UK.
-Phone number: 22 +44-207-121-1906.
-E-mail: dlarkin@rvc.ac.uk 23 24 Running title: Building chromosome-level assemblies for animals
+Upgrading short-read animal genome assemblies to chromosome level using comparative genomics and a universal probe set

+Joana Damas, Rebecca O'Connor, Marta Farré, Vasileios Panagiotis E. Lenis, Henry J. Martell, Anjali Mandawala, Katie Fowler, Sunitha Joseph, Martin T. Swain, Darren K. Griffin, and Denis M. Larkin

+Department of Comparative Biomedical Sciences, Royal Veterinary College, University of London, London, NW1 0TU, United Kingdom; School of Biosciences, University of Kent, Canterbury, CT2 7NY, United Kingdom; Institute of Biological, Environmental and Rural Sciences, Aberystwyth University, Aberystwyth, SY23 3DA, United Kingdom; School of Human and Life Sciences, Canterbury Christ Church University, Canterbury, CT1 1QU, United Kingdom
-26 Keywords: de novo assembly, avian chromosome assembly, evolutionary breakpoint

-27 regions, peregrine falcon, pigeon, chicken

-ABSTRACT

-Most recent initiatives to sequence and assemble new species' genomes de-novo fail to achieve the ultimate endpoint to produce contigs, each representing one whole chromosome.
-Even the best-assembled genomes (using contemporary technologies) consist of sub-chromosomal sized scaffolds.
-To circumvent this problem, we developed a novel approach that combines computational algorithms to merge scaffolds into chromosomal fragments, PCR-based scaffold verification and physical mapping to chromosomes.
+Most recent initiatives to sequence and assemble new species' genomes de novo fail to achieve the ultimate endpoint to produce contigs, each representing one whole chromosome.
+Even the best-assembled genomes (using contemporary technologies) consist of subchromosomal-sized scaffolds.
+To circumvent this problem, we developed a novel approach that combines computational algorithms to merge scaffolds into chromosomal fragments, PCR-based scaffold verification, and physical mapping to chromosomes.
 Multigenome-alignment-guided probe selection led to the development of a set of universal avian BAC clones that permit rapid anchoring of multiple scaffolds to chromosomes on all avian genomes.
-As proof of principle, we assembled genomes of the pigeon (Columbia livia) and peregrine falcon (Falco peregrinus) to chromosome level comparable, in continuity, to avian reference genomes.
-Both species are of interest for breeding, cultural, food and/or environmental reasons.
-Pigeon has a typical avian karyotype (2n=80) while falcon (2n=50) is highly rearranged compared to the avian ancestor.
-Using chromosome breakpoint data, we established that avian interchromosomal breakpoints appear in the regions of low density of conserved non-coding elements (CNEs) and that the chromosomal fission sites are further limited to long CNE "deserts".
+As proof of principle, we assembled genomes of the pigeon (Columbia livia) and peregrine falcon (Falco peregrinus) to chromosome levels comparable, in continuity, to avian reference genomes.
+Both species are of interest for breeding, cultural, food, and/or environmental reasons.
+Pigeon has a typical avian karyotype (2n = 80), while falcon (2n = 50) is highly rearranged compared to the avian ancestor.
+By using chromosome breakpoint data, we established that avian interchromosomal breakpoints appear in the regions of low density of conserved noncoding elements (CNEs) and that the chromosomal fission sites are further limited to long CNE "deserts."
 This corresponds with fission being the rarest type of rearrangement in avian genome evolution.
-High-throughput multiple hybridization and rapid capture strategies using the current BAC set provide the basis for assembling numerous avian (and possibly other reptilian) species while the overall strategy for scaffold assembly and mapping provides the basis for an approach that (provided metaphases can be generated) could be applied to any animal genome.
+High-throughput multiple hybridization and rapid capture strategies using the current BAC set provide the basis for assembling numerous avian (and possibly other reptilian) species, while the overall strategy for scaffold assembly and mapping provides the basis for an approach that (provided metaphases can be generated) could be applied to any animal genome.